Naomib2211/Bone-Apetite/README.md

 - [CSS](https://developer.mozilla.org/en-US/docs/Web/css) - used to style the html created for the home page.
 - [CSS Flexbox](https://www.w3schools.com/css/css3_flexbox.asp) - used to structure images overall page.
 - [CSS Grid](https://css-tricks.com/almanac/properties/g/grid-template-columns/) - used to further structure images on all pages and sign up-form in the Contact-page.
-- [Midjourney](https://www.midjourney.com/home/?callbackUrl=%2Fapp%2F)  -used to create AI-photos, for two images in the Gallery page.
+- [Midjourney](https://www.midjourney.com/home/?callbackUrl=%2Fapp%2F)  - used to create AI-photos, for two images in the Gallery page.
 - [Balsamiq](https://balsamiq.com/)  - used to make the wireframe of the website.
 - [VSCode](https://code.visualstudio.com/) - used as the main tool to write and edit code.
 - [Git](https://git-scm.com/) - used for version control of the website.